hfr/Lychee-LDAP/app/LDAP/readme.md

 ### Configuration

 To use LDAP as the login provider for lychee an LDAP server needs be configured in lychee.
-See section LDAP in the administrator settings.
+See section LDAP in the administrator settings inside lychee.

 ### Settings